Pons de Capduelh: Documentary evidence

 The parents of Pons are unknown, but he was of the family of the lords of Fay and had six children identifiable in the records.
 Pons is probably to be identified with the "Pontius de Capitolio" who appears in documents between 1189 and 1220.
 Before 1196, Pontius married a woman named Jarentone who brought him the castle of Vertaizon, a fief of the bishop of Clermont, as a dowry.
 In 1199, Pons imprisoned Bishop Robert of Clermont.
 In 1205, responding to an inquiry begun by Pope Innocent III, King Philip II forced Jarentone to hand over Vertaizon to the bishop.
 In 1211, Pons and Jarentone, with their three sons, three daughters and three sons-in-law, sold Vertaizon to the bishop for 7,650 marks, of which 7,000 were to be retained by the bishop as compensation for his unlawful imprisonment.
 Pons's sons were Jourdain, Pierre de Fay and Jarenton.

 Pons was probably acquainted with the trobairitz Clara d'Anduza and the troubadours Dalfi d'Alvernha, Folquet de Marselha (whom he praised in a song), and Peirol.
 Gui de Cavaillon and Ricau de Tarascon invoke Pons and Audiart as judges of their tenso, composed after 1210, and Elias de Barjols also mentions Pons.
+Pons is also mentioned by Gervase of Tilbury in his Otia Imperialia, where he is explained to have been the lord of the werewolf Raimbaud de Pouget, whose disinheritance by Pons led to his transformation and subsequent violent rampage.

 Of all Pons's works, with the possible exception of the planh, only his two crusade songs can be dated with confidence to around 1213.
 "So qu'om plus vol e plus es voluntos" was written after the battle of Las Navas de Tolosa (16 July 1212) and before the battle of Muret (12 September 1213), since it was dedicated to Peter II of Aragon, who died there.
 The crusade song "En honor del pair'en cui es", which has the form of a sirventes, refers to war of the Holy Roman Emperor (probably Otto IV) and the King of England against Philip II and the "King of Apulia" (probably Frederick II).
 This is probably the War of Bouvines.

 Pons's songs "S'eu fis ni dis nuilla sazo" and "Tuich dison q'el temps de pascor" are speculatively dated to around 1210.